Samuel2143/Samuel2143/README.md

 #### 🌱 Open to Opportunities:
 - Currently seeking opportunities in the DevOps field.
 Excited about contributing to innovative projects and making a positive impact.

 Thanks for checking out my profile!
-Feel free to explore my projects and drop a message.
-Let's build the future together! 🌟
+Feel free to explore my projects and drop a message! 🌟